adamoutler/adamoutler/README.md

   Projects that enhance monitoring and control for devices, including my work on PiKVM for temperature monitoring, granular fan control, and custom dashboards in Home Assistant.

 - **Security & Networking**
   A collection of tools and utilities that focus on network security, data protection, and efficient workflows with Docker, Jenkins, and more.
-You’ll find insights and tools for secure development and deployment, along with best practices for infrastructure management.
+Due to contractual obligations, I cannot post about mobile security but have extensive expertise in embedded security.

 ### 🌐 Connect with Me